 If you have solar panels and are offered a smart meter, make sure your supplier is aware.
 Check whether your smart meter and in-home display will work fully with them.

-Just 1% of people in our survey were concerned about inaccurate bills once they’d had their smart meter fitted.
-A smart meter sends your meter readings to your energy supplier automatically, so your bills should be more accurate.
+Very few people we’ve heard from are concerned about inaccurate bills once they’ve had their smart meter fitted.
+In fact those who have had their smart meter for more than two years were more likely to rate their bills as accurate (compared with those who had a smart meter more recently).* A smart meter sends your meter readings to your energy supplier automatically, so your bills should be more accurate.

 If you had a faulty old meter, or did not submit meter readings and got estimated bills, you may find that your payments change.
 If your meter was faulty, an energy company can charge you retrospectively for the previous year if you have paid too little.